Engine Lubrication System:

 - Provides cushioning effect against vibrations caused by the engine.

-- Carries out internal cleaning of the engine.
+- Carries out the internal cleaning of the engine.

 Engine lubrication system supplies the engine oil to the following parts: